-(CORE-2793) The binary representation of a backup file was demonstrated to be not consistent from one backup to another, when tested over multiple backup/restore cycles of the same data.
+The binary representation of a backup file was demonstrated to be not consistent from one backup to another, when tested over multiple backup/restore cycles of the same data.
 It was reported as applicable to all gbak versions since v.1.5.4.
-To date, it has been fixed here, in v.2.1.4 and in the v.3.0 alpha.

-(CORE-2634) A regression had arisen whereby performance dropped when restoring a database with a large amount of metadata.

-(CORE-2291) The error Bugcheck 284 (cannot restore singleton select data) would be thrown on bad trigger code involving [FOR] SELECT, when the engine should have been detecting the error and throwing the proper exception.

-(CORE-2285) A database with a large number of grants could become corrupted after a backup/restore.

-(CORE-2245) A database with long exception messages defined would exhibit errors when being restored from a backup.
+To date, it has been fixed here, in v.2.1.4 and in the v.3.0 alpha. fixed by D. Yemanov A regression had arisen whereby performance dropped when restoring a database with a (CORE-2634) large amount of metadata. fixed by A. Peshkov (CORE-2291) The error Bugcheck 284 (cannot restore singleton select data) would be thrown on bad trigger code involving [FOR] SELECT, when the engine should have been detecting the error and throwing the proper exception. fixed by V. Khorsun A database with a large number of grants could become corrupted after a backup/restore.
+(CORE-2285) fixed by A. Peshkov A database with long exception messages defined would exhibit errors when being restored (CORE-2245) from a backup. fixed by C. Valderrama ~ ~ ~ (CORE-2223) gbak was encountering several bugs when operating on the access control lists (ACLs) that store SQL privileges. fixed by A. Peshkov (CORE-2214) Security classes were being restored incorrectly. fixed by A. dos Santos Fernandes (CORE-1911) Backup and restore were not thread-safe when using the Services API. fixed by C. Valderrama (CORE-1843) Gbak with Service Manager would not allow paths with spaces.